paulheayn-usds/paulheayn-usds/ssa/prepare retirement/README.md

 * Do we want to continue to support multiple calculators to allow users to get the information they need quickly?
 * How many times does a user come back and reuse a calculator?
 * Could we add functionality to save the results or email the results so they don't have to do the calculator again?
+* How accurate of an estimation do users in the unauthenticated space need?
+* How much time do users set aside for this?
+* Where are they estimating this information? (like physically)

 [back to top](#top)